galindonkov/hello_app_goland/README.md

 ***Related files***

 - Vagrantfile : a file used in order to build DEV environment
-- main.go : a GO application that prints `hello world`
+- main.go : a GO application that prints `hello`
 - /scripts/provision.sh - a script that installs "go"

 ***How to use the application***